-The carols and the songs that we sing during Advent and Christmas are among many of our favorite holiday traditions.
+The carols we sing during Advent and Christmas are among our favorite holiday traditions.
 Yet, even before Jesus was born, people were singing songs of anticipation about the coming of the One who would be the Savior of the world.
 Because of their poetic beauty, depth of emotion, and rich meaning, the Church has employed these songs as liturgical elements in worship over many centuries and across Christian traditions.
 Join us for worship this Advent and Christmas season as we look more closely at these “original” carols and how they help us discover and reclaim the deeper truths of this time of hope and joy.

 December 1/First Sunday of Advent

 Against the backdrop of the Assyrian invasion, the prophet Isaiah paints a picture of the peaceable kingdom where predators no longer prey on the weak.